kylereddoch/scriptable/README.md

 ![](/images/wakastats.jpeg)

-This script shows you your stats from WakaTime for the Last 7 days.
+This script shows you your combined stats from WakaTime for the Last 7 days.

 - Categories
 - Editors